-Buxton School uses a student recognition system using biometrics which will initially be used in the Secondary canteen.
+Buxton School has a pupil recognition system using biometrics which is used by Secondary pupils in the canteen.
 This has significantly improved efficiency in the canteen as we operate a cashless catering system with benefits including:

-We will be contacting all new Secondary parent/carers to get your authorisation to record a biometric measurement taken from a finger (but not a fingerprint image) from your child.
-For pupils in Year 7 the letters and permission forms have been posted home.
-Please do sign and return the forms to school as soon as possible.
+New Secondary parent/carers give their authorisation to record a biometric measurement taken from a finger (but not a fingerprint image) from your child.
+For pupils in Year 7 the letters and permission forms are signed at the interview meeting.

 This technology is already successfully used by thousands of schools across the country and Buxton School complies at all times with the Data Protection Act and with the provisions of the Protection of Freedoms Act 2012 regarding the use of biometric data.

-Once we have established the cashless system in the canteen we hope to be able to use the biometric system within school in the future, possibly for library software, print and copy cost control and access control.
+We hope to be able to expand the use of biometric system within school in the future, possibly for library software, print and copy cost control and access control.

-If you have any questions concerning the use of biometrics within school please contact the Secondary Admin Office who will be happy to answer any questions you may have.
+If you have any questions concerning the use of biometrics within school please contact the School Office who will be happy to answer any questions you may have.

 Background to the use of biometrics in school